 In September 2006, Sabine Pass LNG-GP, Inc. entered into a Management Services Agreement, or the general partner MSA, with Cheniere Terminals.
 Pursuant to the general partner MSA, Cheniere Terminals provides to the general partner the technical, financial, staffing and related support necessary to allow it to meet its obligations to Sabine Pass LNG under the Sabine Pass LNG MSA.
 Under the general partner MSA, Sabine Pass LNG-GP, Inc. will pay Cheniere Terminals amounts that it receives from Sabine Pass LNG for management of the Sabine Pass LNG receiving terminal.
+Because this is a pass-through agreement, it may not be on terms as favorable to Sabine Pass LNG-GP, Inc. as could have been obtained from an unaffiliated third party.
 Through September 30, 2006, Sabine Pass LNG-GP, Inc. has paid \$340,000 to Cheniere Terminals pursuant to the general partner MSA.